-One of our trainers asked on a sales course recently how they open their visits with customers.
+One of our trainers asked on a Sales Course recently how the learners opened their visits with their customers.

 Many offered the idea that they should build rapport with customers by commenting on the weather, some items the prospect has in the office, what their journey was like that day, and so on.

 Our trainer asked how long they take to ask these ‘rapport’ questions.

 One delegate said he had been known to spend 15-20 minutes talking about football to a new client, simply because they have a memento of some sort that shows they have an interest in sport.

 We normally ask at this point how much knowledge the salesperson has gained about the prospect; other than what team they support?

 Instead of asking these types of questions, you should be asking business related sales questions.

 Questions that will make your customer think about their business.
 Questions that will encourage and stimulate conversation.

 Let’s face it; how many of your prospects have got that amount of time to ‘chew the cud!’

 Here are some examples of business-related questions that will get you straight to the point of the meeting: